-Prior to joining the UH faculty she held postdoctoral positions in ethnomusicology and anthropology at Oxford University, and in Asian Studies at Leiden University.
+Prior to joining the UH faculty, Anna held postdoctoral positions in ethnomusicology and anthropology at Oxford University, and in Asian Studies at Leiden University.
 As a teacher, Anna is excited to introduce students to the diverse worlds of Asian performing arts, and to broader themes in Asian cultures and history, from various perspectives in the social sciences and humanities.

 Anna’s research focuses on South Asia, particularly on Nepal and the Himalayan region.
-She is currently working on two projects that deal with love, intimacy, and politics in Nepal.
+Her current projects deal with music, love, intimacy, and politics in Nepal.
 Her first book, Singing Across Divides: Music and Intimate Politics in Nepal (winner of the Bernard S. Cohn Prize from the Association for Asian Studies) looks at improvised dohori question-answer songs as culturally intimate, gendered expressions of ideas of nation, belonging, and heritage, within a cycle of migration and media circulation that spans the globe.

 Along with teaching and researching about music, Anna is also active as a performer.
 After a bachelor’s degree in western classical flute performance, she has studied Hindustani classical bansuri flute with Steve Gorn and Jeevan Ale, and has learned the folk style of bansuri performance through musical interaction with many Nepali performers during her fieldwork.
-As a singer, she has studied the Hindustani classical tradition with Prabhu Raj Dhakal in Nepal and Ustad Mehboob Nadeem in London, and she learned Nepali folk and dohori song as she learned the flute styles, in the informal oral tradition.
+As a singer, she has studied Hindustani classical singing with Prabhu Raj Dhakal in Kathmandu and Ustad Mehboob Nadeem in London. and she learned Nepali folk and dohori song as she learned the flute styles, in the informal oral tradition.
 During the course of research on Nepali music Anna learned to perform Nepali folk and dohori songs, improvising rhyming couplets in the Nepali language.
 She also studied the madal drum more formally with Kharka Bahadur Buda Magar.
 She has had the good fortune to be invited to perform dohori and Nepali instrumental folk music around the world.
 In recognition of her performance and research, the Ali Miya Lok Wangmaya Pratisthan (Ali Miya Folk Literature Academy) in Pokhara, Nepal, awarded her the 2016 Ali Miya Prize.